 Add 2/3 of the white chocolate and frozen raspberries and mix until evenly combined.

 Line a medium sized slice tin with baking paper.
 Pour batter evenly over the base and smooth.
-Add a scattering of the remainder of the white chocolate and raspberry.
+Add a scattering of the remaining white chocolate and raspberries.

 Remove from the oven and leave to cool.

 COOKS NOTES Blondie or brownie? - The rules are... there are no rules!
-You can totally add a couple of tablespoons of cacao powder into the mix and you will have yourself a delicious brownie too!
-Flavour - With so many wonderful clean plant-based chocolates available these days I can't go past the raspberry & white choc combo.
-It's not the only delicious addition to this blondie though!
-I also love: Ginger & Fig, Blueberry & Chocolate, Pistachio & rose water!
+You can totally add a couple of tablespoons of cacao powder into the mix and you will have yourself a delicious brownie too, magic!
+Flavour - With so many wonderful and clean plant-based chocolates available these days, I can't go past the raspberry & white choc combo.
+It's not the only delicious addition to this blondie though, I also love: Ginger & Fig, Blueberry & Chocolate and Pistachio & rose water!
 Butters - I love using wholefood sources of fat in my baking like nut butters, coconut and avocado.
-I have tried creamy natural unsalted peanut butter, almond butter & tahini (sesame seed paste).
-All worked a treat.
-I did find the tahini caused it to be slightly more moist and the peanut butter leant a stronger flavour!
+I've tried creamy, natural, unsalted peanut butter, almond butter & tahini (sesame seed paste) and all worked a treat.
+I did find the tahini resulted in a slightly more moist blondie and the peanut butter lead to a stronger flavour.
 Nut and seed butters vary a lot in consistency.
 I have provided an average so adjust quantity according to the dryness of your butter!
-If you do use tahini I recommend adding in 3/4 cups of oats and blending to a flour before adding all other ingredients.
-Freezing - We have always gobbled this delicious blondie up well before I have had a change to freeze it (I know, that is quick!
-But it is that good!) but I think it should freeze ok.
-If you do please let me know how you went in the comments!
+If you do use tahini, I recommend adding in 3/4 cups of oats and blending to a flour before adding all of the other ingredients.
+Freezing - We have always gobbled this delicious blondie up well before I've had a chance to freeze it (I know, that's quick - but it is that good!), but I think it should freeze ok.
+If you do, please let me know how you went in the comments.
 Storage - As above, freezing is an option.
-For all else, if you are enjoying it within the same day I do recommend not refrigerating it.
-If you would like it to last a few (3 or so) days store it in the refrigerator in an airtight container.
-I recommend heating it in an oven before enjoying!
-Its just so delicious that way!
+For all else, if you are enjoying it within the same day I recommend keeping it out of the fridge.
+If you would like it to last a few days (three or so), then pop it into an airtight container and store it in the refrigerator.
+When you come to eat it again, I recommend heating it in the oven before enjoying, it's just so delicious that way!
 Equipment - A high powdered blender or food processor does make the difference here!
 I use an old thermomix.
-A magi-mix would work well here too, technically a food processor.
-If you have a wide base high powdered blender on hand that should also do the trick!
-You can also use reusable non-stick silicone baking sheets instead of what I have used here (compostable baking paper).
+A magimix would work well here too, although technically it's a food processor.
+If you have a wide base, high powdered blender on hand that should also do the trick.
+Instead of compostable baking paper, you can use reusable non-stick silicone baking sheets if you have them on hand.
 Chickpeas - Gosh I love them!
-I just make sure I really rinse and drain them well to remove as much of the phytic acid (enzyme inhibitor - the plants protective mechanism) as possible.
+I just make sure I really rinse and drain them well to remove as much of the phytic acid (or enzyme inhibitor, the plants protective mechanism) as possible.
 I used chickpeas I had cooked from dried but you can also use canned chickpeas.